Just Stats Baby: Week 13 vs the Washington Football Team

 Interior offensive line struggles.

 When the Raiders made a move for Alex Leatherwood to guard, it was supposed to elevate the run game.
 After the move, the team hasn't run the ball much, and Leatherwood is struggling in pass pro inside.
-Mix that John Simpson; it creates an ugly day.
+Mix that fellow starter John Simpson and it creates an ugly day.

 According to PFF, Simpson and Leatherwood allowed 7 of the ten pressures on the day.
 Washington designed their blitzes and stunts to attack the two young linemen and had success with two sacks.
 Interior pressure is a quarterbacks kryptonite, and Carr handled it well based on his numbers.